andrevidela/Research-report/Thesis/index.md

 map f (x :: xs) = f x :: map f xs
 ```

-That is, the list is linearly consumed iff the higher order function is linear.
-What it means for our interface problem is that it could be rewritten as
+That is, the list is linearly consumed iff the higher-order function is linear.
+What it means for our interface problem is that it could be rewritten as:

 ```haskell
 interface forall l .
 Functor (m : (l _ : Type) -> Type) where